Last Updated on

 You’ll see that the one I’ve highlighted in red is indeed outside the top 100.

 For the proactive SEO, there’s a sixth technique, that can also reach outside the top 100 positions.

 It takes time, but by using Google site operators, you can check the entire Google index to find duplicate pages.
-Using Google Search operators, you can find pages that have any duplicate content.
+Using search operators, you can find mulitple pages that have any duplicate content.

 The downside to this technique is that it will only really work for medium – long-tail keywords.
 Therefore broad terms, such as “pbn link”, that naturally show up quite often throughout a website can’t really be de-optimized.

-However, this is still a great trick to use if you get stuck for ideas on reducing cannibalization.
+However, this is still a great trick to use if you get stuck for ideas on reducing cannibalization of pages.